jhemberger/2018-microcolony-experiments/EXP_METHODS.md

 - [ ] Wipe down all surfaces with bleach solution

 #### Every Third (Weekly) Feed Tasks
-- [ ] Remove all pollen previously provided and mass remaining
+- [ ] Remove all pollen previously provided and mass remaining pollen.
+Record on MC data sheet.

 #### Other Tasks